 mandated because it supposedly makes producing "SIP interoperability"

-easier (which is highly suspect at best).
+easier (which is highly suspect as shown herein).

-models, such as one-sided negotiation.
+other stateless negotiation models, such as one-sided negotiation.

 4.3.
 Meet-me Negotiation Use Case Scenario